shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_10/README.md

 ## VPC - PEERING

 A VPC peering connection is a networking connection between two VPCs that enables routing of traffic between them using private IP addresses.
-VPC peering connection can be established between our own VPCs, or with a VPC in another AWS account in a single different region.
+VPC peering connection can be established between our own VPCs, or with a VPC in another AWS account in a single or different region.

+Think of VPC peering as a private connection between two virtual private clouds (VPCs) in AWS.
+It's like creating a direct, private pathway between two separate areas in a neighborhood.
+With VPC peering, these two VPCs can easily talk to each other using their own private addresses, just like neighbors talking across the pathway.

+For example, imagine you have two VPCs in different regions.
+One is in New York, and the other is in California.
+Instead of sending messages or data through the internet, which can be slow and less secure, you create a private pathway (VPC peering connection) between the two VPCs.
+Now, they can communicate quickly and securely, making it easy for resources in one VPC to work with resources in the other VPC as if they were part of the same network

-**In simple words** : Connectivity between two or multiple VPCs called as VPC Peering.
+**In simple words:** VPC Peering allows us to connect two or more VPCs together so they can communicate securely.<br/>

-In this we will create 2 VPCs: VPC1 and VPC2.<br/>
+To demonstrate the practical setup of VPC Peering, we'll create two VPCs: VPC1 and VPC2.<br/>

-In VPC1 we will create 2subnets : public subnet and private subnet.<br/>
+In VPC1, we'll create two subnets: a public subnet and a private subnet.<br/>

-In VPC2 we will create 1 subnet : private subnet<br/>
+In VPC2, we'll create one private subnet.<br/>

-In VPC1 we will do peering between public subnet and private subnet<br/>
+Next, we'll create a peering connection between the public subnet and the private subnet in VPC1.<br/>

-Finally we will do peering between two VPCs and will mention subnet in which we want to do peering like private subnet of VPC1 and private subnet of VPC2.<br/>
-Also we enable SSH port on both machine beacuse it is mandatory if we want to do connection between 2 machines.
+Finally, we'll establish a peering connection between VPC1 and VPC2, specifying the private subnets of both VPCs for communication.<br/>

+Remember, it is important to enable the SSH port on both EC2 machines created within the private subnets of both VPCs.
+This step ensures they can securely establish a connection between each other.

 **BENEFITS**